Computer Science, B.S.

 - The curriculum is a combination of theoretical foundation and applied computing, giving students a competitive edge in the job market.

-- Students gain practical experience through extensive internship opportunities available through the School of Computing and Information Systems.
+- Students gain practical experience through extensive internship opportunities available through the School of Computing.

 - Dedicated computer labs with state-of-the-art equipment ensure relevant, hands-on experience.